mgerhardy/caveexpress/README.md

 * cmake -DTOOLS=OFF -G "Visual Studio 12" ..
 * msbuild.exe caveproductions.sln

+or use the cmake gui - select the source dir of your git clone and a different directory for your binary outputs.
+Then click "Generate" and open the project map in Visual Studio.

 #### Cross compile for android
 * install sdk and ndk
 * mkdir build